-Today, I’m sharing a deliciously moist and flavorful Pink Champagne Cake (doctored cake mix) Recipe.
+Today, I'm sharing a deliciously moist and flavorful Pink Champagne Cake from cake mix.
 Nobody would ever guess how simple this dessert is to make, and the taste is out of this world!

 (If you are also interested in a scratch version of Pink Champagne Cake, make sure to scroll to the bottom of this post!)